dronefly-garden/dronefly/docs/guide_for_participants.rst

 `Dronefly <https://github.com/dronefly-garden/dronefly/>`__ (``,``) - Accesses
 iNaturalist and other naturalist-related web platforms.

-Dumbo (``-``) - For general purpose admin & info functions, not strictly nature-related (e.g. Twitter and Wikipedia).
+Dumbo (``-``) - For general purpose info & entertainment functions, not strictly nature-related (e.g. Trivia, Weather, Wikipedia).

 Pickerel (``$``) - Plays audio (e.g. music) from SoundCloud, Spotify, and YouTube in voice channels.

-(CuckooBee (``/`` or ``c.``) is the development version of Dronefly, so if you’re not interested in bot development, you won’t need it.
-If you indicate that you’re interested in helping with bot testing, you may occasionally receive an invite to participate in testing features.)
+Polistes (``;``) - Server management bot.
+Mostly handles behind-the-scenes server operations.
+A few member-facing features are also provided through this bot, such as the role assignment menus and buttons.

+Two other bots are present for development and testing purposes.
+For the most part, you can ignore these unless you're involved as a Dronefly bot developer or tester.

+SeedWasp (``w,``) is the beta version of Dronefly.
+Some functions that will be available in the next version of Dronefly, such as slash-commands, are provided by this bot.

+CuckooBee (``c.``) is the development version of Dronefly.
+Occasionally, a tester may be asked to try new things on this bot instead of on Dronefly.

 |image14|